How Russian invaders are plundering the historical values of Ukraine: they are pulling from museums and from underground

 During the Great War we lost many museum treasures and archaeological sites.
 In order to return it someday, we monitor and count losses

-139 temples, 214 buildings of historical and/or artistic interest, 31 museums, 32 monuments, 15 libraries, 1 archive - damage to 432 sites confirmed by UNESCO as of July 31 during the months of the full-scale invasion.
+139 temples, 214 buildings of historical and/or artistic interest, 31 museums, 32 monuments, 15 libraries, 1 archive - damage to 432 sites was confirmed by UNESCO as of July 31 during the months of the full-scale invasion.
 The figures are impressive, but do not demonstrate the real scale of destruction and robbery, direct and indirect losses caused to culture and historical science.

 How to evaluate what we have lost due to the fact that many plans, ideas and projects remained on paper, because archaeologists can no longer dig due to the war?
 How to calculate how much of everything the Russians destroyed and took away from the occupied territories?
 Let's find out how many important facts will never make it into school textbooks, because our scientists did not find their evidence or they were stolen and distorted by the enemy?